hugomilan/tlmbht/README.md

 Please, fell free to use the software for educational and research purposes.
 You can modify it and your modifications can be (if you want to) included into this project.
 The limitation is that it cannot be used for profitable purposes (due to Cornell License constrains; please, read the license for more information).

+<b>Acknowledgment</b>

+Brazilian National Counsel of Technological and Scientific Development (Proc.
+203312/2014-7) for scholarship to HFMM

 <b>References</b>

 Pennes HH.
 Analysis of tissue and arterial blood temperature in the resting human forearm.
 J. Appl.
 Phys.
 1:93-122, 1948.